tsouchlarakis/imessage-extractor/README.rst

      - string, path
      -
      - Optional
      - EITHER the path to a local Postgres credentials file 'i.e. ~/.pgpass', OR a string with the    connection credentials.
-Must be in format 'hostname:port:db_name:user:pg_pass'.
+Must be in format ``hostname:port:db_name:user:pg_pass``.
    * - -r, --rebuild
      - bool
      - False